 As you should have people to draw energy from even if they are away physically, I have homes and families to take inspiration from, too.
 And that little fish-eating, chicken-cuddling Pondicherry home would remain one such infinite source of love and peace and the belief in their power.
-After all, everyone needs a window from which sunlight freely falls in and a cat who is forever lusting for fish.
+After all, everyone needs a window from which sunlight freely falls in and a cat forever lusting for fish can jump in.

 Please note: I have changed names to keep the family anonymous and the feature photo is not of that home.

 If you have loved this story, you would also love: what an old Himalayan woman taught me, My Chilean host mother’s bravery, methods to purposeful and happy living, what I have learned so far, and what the Little Prince thinks matters in life